SteveTrewick/SerialPort/README.md

 # SerialPort

 A package for opening, configuring, reading from and writing to a serial port in Swift on macOS and Linux.
-It might work on iOS, dunno, haven't tried, maybe for bluetooth.
+It might work on iOS, dunno, haven't tried, maybe for bluetooth?
+Let me know if you try!

 ## Linux compatibility - Experimental